Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Summary of results

 where $Q(\pm t)$ is a time-evolved operator initially acting on the qubit(s) to be teleported.
-We isolate two conditions on these correlators that, when combined together, are necessary and sufficient for teleportation to succeed: \begin{enumerate} \item The magnitudes of the correlators must be maximal for every $Q$. \item The phases of the correlators must be the same for every $Q$. \end{enumerate} The first of these conditions is naturally satisfied if the TFD state is at infinite temperature, in which case it reduces to an extensive set of maximally entangled EPR pairs.
-On the other hand, meeting the second condition requires that the coupling acts non-trivially on the operators $Q$.
+Our analysis leads to two conditions on these correlators that, when combined, are necessary and sufficient for teleportation to succeed with unit fidelity: \begin{enumerate} \item The magnitudes of the correlators must be maximal for every $Q$. \item The phases of the correlators must be the same for every $Q$. \end{enumerate} Here, $Q$ runs over a complete basis of operators on the qubits to be teleported.
+We show that Condition 1 is naturally satisfied, even without the coupling $V$, if the TFD state is at infinite temperature, in which case it reduces to an extensive set of maximally entangled EPR pairs.
+On the other hand, Condition 2 requires that the coupling acts non-trivially on the operators $Q$.

-\emph{Relation to operator spreading} (Section III)---A central theme of our work is relating the correlation functions, by virtue of the coupling $V$, to the size distribution of the time-evolved operator $Q(t)$.
-Specifically, writing $Q(t)$ as a sum over Pauli strings, $Q(t) = \sum_{\String} c_{\String} \String$, we may define the the size distribution of $Q(t)$ as
+In \textbf{Section \ref{size}}, we describe the relation between the coupling, $V$, and the growth of time-evolved operators, $Q(t)$.
+For the purposes of teleportation, this growth is characterized by the \emph{size distribution} of the operators~\cite{roberts2018operator,qi2019quantum,qi2019measuring}, which provides a finer-grained measure of quantum information scrambling compared to more conventional quantities such as out-of-time-ordered correlators (OTOCs)~\cite{shenker2014black,maldacena2016bound,larkin1969quasiclassical}.
+Specifically, writing $Q(t)$ as a sum over Pauli strings, $Q(t) = \sum_{\String} c_{\String}(t) \String$, we define the size distribution as:

-where the sum is over Pauli strings, $\String$, of size $\Size$.
-Crucially, the coupling $V$, by probing correlations between the two sides of the doubled Hilbert space, directly measures the operator size~\cite{qi2019quantum}.
+where the sum is over Pauli strings, $\String$, of size, $\Size$ (equal to the string's number of non-identity components).
+By probing correlations between the two sides of the doubled Hilbert space, the coupling $V$ directly measures the operator size~\cite{qi2019quantum}.

-\emph{Peaked-size quantum teleportation} (Section IV, V, VI)---The peaked-size teleportation mechanism succeeds whenever the size distributions of time-evolved operators, $Q(t)$, are tightly peaked about their average size.
-In this case, the exponentiated coupling, $e^{igV}$, applies approximately the same phase, proportional to the size, to each coefficient $c_\String$, and therefore to the entire operator, $Q(t)$.
-We show that these applied phases can be used to align the phases of all correlators $C_Q$, achieving our second requirement for successful teleportation.
+In \textbf{Section \ref{peaked-size}}, we introduce the \emph{peaked-size} mechanism for many-body teleportation.
+This mechanism is possible whenever the size distributions of time-evolved operators, $Q(t)$, are tightly peaked about their average size.
+In this scenario, the exponentiated coupling, $e^{igV}$, applies approximately the same phase, proportional to the size, to each coefficient, $c_\String$, and therefore to the entire operator, $Q(t)$.
+We show that these applied phases are sufficient to align the correlators' phases for all operators $Q$, thereby achieving Condition 2.
+We also demonstrate that the magnitudes of the correlators are unchanged by the coupling when size distributions are tightly peaked.
+This implies that peaked-size teleportation achieves perfect fidelity at infinite temperature, where Condition 1 is automatically satisfied; at finite temperature, peaked-size teleportation can still occur, but with a reduced fidelity (Table I).